Jovana667/Code-refractor-challenge/README.md

 ## Description

 Welcome to my first bootcamp project!
-This project was part of a challenge to refractor an exitsing marketing agency website to increase it's accesibility.
-The task was to improve the code without altering its functionality, ensure accesibility standards are met and the site is optimised for search engines.
+This project was apart of a challenge to refractor and increase the accesibility of an existing marketing agency website.
+The task was to improve the code through the use of semantic elements without altering its functionality, ensure accesibility standards are met and the site is optimised for search engines.

 ## Screenshots